-Argus Insurance Agencies Limited (AIAL) is a company within the Argus Group which is enrolled to act as an insurance agency of AICEL and is regulated by the Malta Financial Services Authority.
+Argus Insurance Agencies Limited (AIAL) is a company within the Argus Group, which up to December 31, 2020, had been enrolled to act as an insurance agency of AICEL and is regulated by the Malta Financial Services Authority.

 The principle activities of the Company are Insurance and Risk Management.